microsoft/MSLab/Scenarios/BitLocker with JEA/readme.md

 All tasks will be done from Management (Windows 10) machine.
 Note the labconfig - WinRM is enabled on all machines, therefore PowerShell remoting will work from very beginning.

-First make sure that RSAT is installed (if not, download it from aka.ms/RSAT and install).
+First make sure that RSAT is installed (if not, script will download it and install).

 ```PowerShell
 if ((Get-HotFix).hotfixid -contains "KB2693643"){